sc0v0ne/LearnAI/project_mgmt/project_mgmt.md

 # Project Management

+Here are some notes on project management.

+Every software engineer and manager needs to read the following:

+R. L. Glass, _Facts and Fallacies of Software Engineering_, Addison-Wesley Professional, 1st ed., ISBN: 0321117425, 2002.

+F. Brooks, _The Mythical Man-Month_, Anniversary Edition, Addison-Wesley Professional, 1995.

+T. Demarco, _Peopleware: Productive Projects and Teams_, 2nd ed., Dorset House, 1999.

 ## Project Quickstart

 1. Who is the user?

 Once you identify the core user, you can identify their core needs.

 If the software does not solve a problem, it doesn’t merit being adopted.

-2. How many people will use it?
+2. How many people will use the application?

 Most projects must reach a critical number of users in order to be successful, pay the bills, and get off the ground.

 Choosing the feature that will carry the most impact is essential to making sure the time of the entire team goes into the work with the biggest pay-off.

 3. Is it the easiest possible solution?